-If you’ve worked with an user experience (UX) professional before, you’ve probably heard us affirming the importance of speaking the users’ language.
+If you’ve worked with a user experience (UX) professional before, you’ve probably heard us affirming the importance of speaking the users' language.
 It seems simple enough, right?
-So what’s the real hang-up with following through?
+So what’s the real hangup with following through?

 Match between system and the real world

 The system should speak the users' language, with words, phrases and concepts familiar to the user, rather than system-oriented terms.
 Follow real-world conventions, making information appear in a natural and logical order (Source: Nielsen Norman Group, https://www.nngroup.com/articles/ten-usability-heuristics/)

 Insider Speak: Come Again?